Prism Language Syntax

 // Optional chaining

-value = data?.user?.profile?.nickname // Returns undefined if any part is null/undefined
+let value = data?.user?.profile?.nickname // Returns null if any part is null

 // Spread in objects